Bohol in 5 Days: What to See and What Not to Miss in the Pearl of the Visayas

 What to see and do in Bohol, a pearl of the Visayas

-An itinerary for traveling in Central Philippines by bicycle touring or backpacking
+An itinerary for traveling in Central Philippines by bicycle or backpacking

-This article is a part of our guide to adventure travel in the Philippines on a budget
+This article is part of our guide to budget adventure travel in the Philippines.

-Check the rest of our itinerary in the Philippines for more inspiration
+Check out the rest of our Philippines itinerary for more inspiration.

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)